dahyoh/100DaysOfCloud/Journey/002/Readme.md

 ## Cloud Research

-- Today I was able to figure out and set up my Github repo after battling with this for a couple of days.
+- Today I was able to figure out and set-up my Github repo after battling with this for a couple of days.
 I had started CCP video on youtube by Andrew Brown at Exam Pro.

 ## Have difficulty setting up your github repo [On Windows PC].